 A consent and medical form will be sent to you by email four weeks prior to the beginning of your sons program.
-When received, please complete the consent and medical forms and either post or email (scan) to:
+When received, please complete the consent and medical forms, scan, and to email to our Wambana administrative assistant, Brooke Travis at btravis@pac.edu.au.